GoogleCloudPlatform/solutions-modern-cicd-anthos/README.md

 1. On the next page click the green "Run Pipeline" button.

-## TODO
+## TODOs

+### Demo

-- Add instructions for locking down the ACM repo (theochamley@)
+- Instructions for locking down the ACM repo (theochamley@)
 - Add Anthos Config Management Docker image to repo (theochamley@)
-- Add instructions on how to add a cluster (on-prem or GKE)
+- Instructions on how to add a cluster (on-prem or GKE) (smchgee@)

+### Sample repos

+- Add more kustomize bases (Java, Python, Ruby, etc), currently only have Go
+- Add more CI/CD patterns (Ruby Gems)

+### Alternative tools

+- Jenkins for CI/CD
+- GitHub Enterprise for SCM
+- Artifactory as the registry
+- App Delivery for CD/rollout